thirvan/ubuntuConfig/README.md

-# ubuntuShortcuts
+# ubuntuConfig
-Repository containing a .bashrc and .bash_aliases file for wsl ubuntu 20.04 shortcuts.
+Repository containing a .bashrc, .bash_aliases and .vimrc file for wsl ubuntu 20.04 shortcuts.